lindleyw/autonav/readme.txt

 Categories and tags can also have multiple values separated by commas (posts in any of the categories or tags) or '+' plus signs (posts which are in all of the categories or tags).

+NOTE: J. Christopher's Attachments plugin lets you attach anything in Wordpress's Media Gallery to any post.
+See:  http://wordpress.org/extend/plugins/attachments

 == Installation ==